GarvTambi/udacity-traffic-sign-classifier/README.md

 The accuracy is 63.6%.
-By looking at the virtualized result, I think the low accuracy is caused by lack of good training data (or this can be addressed by other image preprocessing phase).
+By looking at the virtualized result, I think the low accuracy is caused by lack of good training data (or this can be addressed by another image preprocessing phase).
 I explain this in next section.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)